Marlborough, Wiltshire: Notable buildings

-The parish church of St Mary is a grade I listed building.
+The parish church of St Mary is a Grade I listed building.

 St George's church in Preshute dates from the 12th century and was substantially restored in 1854 by T.H.
 Wyatt.
-It is grade II* listed.
+It is Grade II* listed.

-The Church of St Peter and St Paul at the west end of the High Street is grade II* listed.
+The Church of St Peter and St Paul at the west end of the High Street is Grade II* listed.
 It dates from the 15th century and was partly rebuilt by T.H.
 Wyatt in 1862–3.
 Cardinal Wolsey was ordained priest here in 1498.

-On the north side of the High Street is the Merchant's House, which is currently under restoration but part of which is open to the public for guided tours on Tuesdays, Fridays and Saturdays from April to October.
+On the north side of the High Street is the Merchant's House, which is currently under restoration although part is open to the public for guided tours on Tuesdays, Fridays and Saturdays from April to October.
 The house was built following the Great Fire of 1653.
 It was the property of a silk merchant and, rarely for a house of this type in a town centre, retains its original room pattern.
 Notable are the wall paintings recently uncovered, which are undergoing conservation.
 One room painted in a striped pattern, copying silk hangings, is perhaps unique in Great Britain.

 Governance

 Marlborough is within the county of Wiltshire, and the administrative district of the same name.
 For local government purposes, it is administered by the Wiltshire Council unitary authority.
 Since the local boundary review of 2020, the parish has two wards – Marlborough East and Marlborough West.
 Marlborough and Manton collectively form a civil parish with a parish council known as the Marlborough Town Council, which has 16 councillors.

 For elections to Wiltshire Council, the civil parish is covered by two electoral divisions, again named Marlborough East and Marlborough West, which each elect one member.
 They include large areas outside the town, the West division extending beyond Avebury.
-Prior to 2009, Marlborough was administered by Wiltshire County Council at the county level and the Kennet District Council.
+Prior to 2009, Marlborough was administered by Wiltshire Council at the county level and the Kennet District Council.

 Marlborough was part of the Devizes constituency until 2024, when it was placed in the new East Wiltshire constituency; it has been represented in the House of Commons since the 2019 general election by Danny Kruger, a Conservative.
 (Note: As with all constituencies, East Wiltshire elects one Member of Parliament (MP) by the first past the post system of election at least every five years.)
 Its representative has been a Conservative since 1924.